Music Production, Label & Diversity

 Peter Hayo is one of the six founders and shareholders in the Berlin label Get Physical.
 As managing director of the Perky Park Music production company, he has been active in the music business for over 20 years, both as a composer and producer.

-Ima Johnen was born in Paris and grew up in Berlin, where she studied musicology and communication sciences as well as journalism.
-Parallel to her studies, she gained first experiences as a music journalist, founded and managed different projects such as the socio-cultural media project BLN.FM and the association CreAid e.V. with the aim of supporting and promoting refugee musicians.
+Ima Johnen was born in Paris and grew up in Berlin, where she studied music and communication sciences as well as journalism.
+Parallel to her studies, she gained her first experience as a music journalist, founded and managed various projects such as the socio-cultural media project BLN.FM and the association CreAid e.V. with the aim of supporting and promoting refugee musicians.